Outstanding Teaching Award

 Each year, the University Honors Student Association (UHSA) in conjunction with the University Honors Program (UHP) recognize one Honors faculty member for teaching excellence.

 Every spring semester, a UHSA subcommittee distributes to UHP participants a list of eligible professors (those who taught Honors courses the previous spring and fall).
 Honors students are then invited to nominate the instructor they feel is most deserving of the award; each endorsement must be accompanied by a personal statement describing who is being nominated and why the student is supporting that particular professor.
 The subcommittee meets to count all the entries and to determine the top three candidates.
-The voting process takes place in April, the and the winner is presented with a certificate at the Spring Honors Graduation Ceremony in May.
+The voting process then begins in April, and the winner is presented with a certificate at the Spring Honors Graduation Ceremony in May.

 Two members of the UHSA Executive Board, Alyssa Brunner and Shane Conner, read students' testimonials and presented Dr. Dingledine with the award at the Honors Graduation Ceremony on Monday, May 6, 2013.